Priceless-P/alx-higher_level_programming/0x02-python-import_modules/README.md

 Without using print, eval, open, or sys.
 8. ByteCode -> Python #3

-102-magic_calculation.py: Python function matching exactly a bytecode provided by Holberton School.
+102-magic_calculation.py: Python function matching exactly a bytecode.
 9. Fast alphabet

 103-fast_alphabet.py: Python program that prints the alphabet in uppercase, followed by a new line.